whitemike889/Machapi/README.md

 You may create derivative works provided that your work references the original author and project.

 # Module Legal
-Any modules that this engine runes is the property of its respective provider or its licensor and is protected by applicable copyright law, and their terms of service are applicable, which you must agree to when using this library.
+Any modules that this engine runes is the property of its respective provider or its licensor and is protected by applicable copyright law, and their terms of service are applicable to users of this libary, so you must agree to them when using this library.

 I make no claims of ownership of their content or services.
 This is only an interaction engine for use on their respective sites.